 - 2 teaspoons soy sauce

 - 4 teaspoons oyster sauce

 - 4 tablespoons Worcestershire sauce

-Bring a pot of salted water to boil and add noodles.
-Cook until just done, about 3 minutes.
-Drain and rinse with cold water.
-Toss noodles with a dash of sesame oil to keep from sticking, set aside.
+- Bring a pot of salted water to boil and add noodles.
+Cook until just done; about 3 minutes.
+Drain and rinse with cold water and toss noodles with a dash of sesame oil to keep from sticking; set aside.

-Heat wok or large skillet over medium-high heat and add peanut oil.
-When it’s hot, add ginger and garlic, stirring until just fragrant, about 1 minute.
-Add pork and cook for about 5 minutes or until the pork is no longer pink.
+- Add pork and cook until the pork is no longer pink; about 4 to 5 minutes.
 If you are using leftover cooked meat, add it at the end and heat until warmed through.

-Add cabbage and carrots to skillet and stir; season with salt.
-Continue to stir fry until vegetables soften, and meat is completely cooked.
-Add a bit of water is necessary to keep it from sticking to the pan.
+- Add the cabbage and carrots to the wok, season with salt to taste, and stir.
+Continue to stir fry until the vegetables soften and the meat is completely cooked.
+Add a bit of water if necessary to keep it from sticking to the pan.

-When vegetables are soft and liquid has evaporated, add noodles and sauce to skillet.
-Toss to coat well and cook until noodles are warmed through.
-Serve, topped with chopped scallions.
+- When the vegetables are soft and the liquid has evaporated, add noodles and sauce to the wok.
+Toss to coat and cook until the noodles are warmed through.
+Serve topped with chopped scallions.

 Chinese Noodles:Yakisoba most often uses noodles called chukamen.
 However, chukamen are easily substituted with Chinese egg noodles, or even ramen, a pantry staple.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.